Pogayo/nd00333-capstone/README.md

 ![Best model in the ML Studio](screenshots/best_model_run_id.PNG) *The best model was a voting ensemble with an accuracy of 0.8646*

+### Model explaianability

+Since we enebled model explainability, one can understand why the best model is making the predictions and what it learnt by using this feature on the AzureML studio or in the notebook using the corresponding AzureML sdk code.
+It will be interesting to see which features are important in the decision making process.

 ## Hyperparameter Tuning

 I used XGBoost Classifier, a boosted decision tree model, as it has proven to be performant and very fast.
 Also, it was one of the estimaors used in the besy model of the AutoML run.
 I chose to tune max_depth and n_estimators as they are the ones that usually make a huge difference in the results and have a wide range.
-* The **n_estimators** were among (200, 400, 500, 700, 1000) because through experiments considering the size of the datasets, they do perform pretty well.
+* The **n_estimators** were chosen among (200, 400, 500, 700, 1000) because through experiments considering the size of the datasets, they do perform pretty well.
 Another factor to consider was time as more estimators take more time to train.
 * **max_depth** was between 2-7.
 I didn't go beyond 7 because that tends to overfit models.

 I used RandomParameterSampling because it computationally and time efficient.
 The differences between random and grid sampling are discussed below.